felixsie19/Bits2Bonds/README.md

     * Double membrane penetration.
     * siRNA binding at different pH values.
 * **pKa Prediction**: `PkaPred.py` uses a Graph Convolutional Network (GCN) built with PyTorch Geometric to predict the pKa values of the generated molecules, which is crucial for simulating behavior at different pH levels.
-* **Automated Workflow**: The `multithread.py` script appears to orchestrate the entire process, running the MD simulations in parallel, aggregating the results, calculating a final performance score, and feeding the results back into the GA/RL loop.
+* **Automated Workflow**: The `multithread.py` script orchestrates the entire process and implements the option to run the MD simulations in parallel, aggregating the results, calculating a final performance score, and feeding the results back into the GA/RL loop.
 * **Reporting**: The `make_pdf.py` script generates a PDF report visualizing the performance of the lead candidate over generations.

 ## Installation